ktoso/rx-wiki/How-To-Use-RxJava.md

 customObservableBlocking().subscribe({ it -> println(it); });
 ```

-### Asynchronous Observable
+#### Asynchronous Observable Example

-This first example uses Groovy to create an Observable that emits 75 strings.
+The following example uses Groovy to create an Observable that emits 75 strings.

 It is written verbosely, with static typing and implementation of the `Func1` anonymous inner class, to make the example more clear: